Muhammad Aurangzeb: Banking career

 Aurangzeb began his banking career at Citibank, initially in Pakistan, and later in New York.
 In 2001, he joined the Dutch bank ABN AMRO in Pakistan, where he initially worked as a country manager.
 He later spent eight years at ABN Amro's headquarters in Amsterdam as the global head of wholesale lending and commercial client business.
 During his time in Amsterdam, Aurangzeb gained proficiency in the Dutch language.
 After leaving ABN Amro, Aurangzeb joined RBS International, where he served as the head of global banking and markets for RBS in Southeast Asia as well as country executive of Singapore until December 2010.

 In 2011, Aurangzeb joined JP Morgan as the chief executive for the bank's Asia-Pacific corporate division, based in Singapore, where he served until 2018.

-In February 2014, Aurangzeb received an offer to serve as the Governor of the State Bank of Pakistan by the then Prime Minister of Pakistan, Nawaz Sharif.
+In February 2014, Aurangzeb received an offer to serve as the governor of the State Bank of Pakistan by the then prime minister of Pakistan, Nawaz Sharif.

-In February 2018, Aurangzeb was appointed as the President and CEO of Habib Bank Limited (HBL).
+In February 2018, Aurangzeb was appointed the president and CEO of Habib Bank Limited (HBL).
 He joined HBL shortly after the bank received a $225 million penalty from the New York State Department of Financial Services.
-As the President and CEO of the bank, he applied his extensive experience in leading banking and financial institutions to steer HBL towards recovery and growth.
+As the president and CEO of the bank, he applied his extensive experience in leading banking and financial institutions to steer HBL towards recovery and growth.
 During his five-year tenure, the bank achieved significant milestones, including a profit of PKR 12 billion in its first year and a record profit of over PKR 57 billion in the latest earnings report and the bank's customer base was also expanded from 12 million in 2018 to 36 million by December 2023.
 Under his tenure, the bank also expanded its operations to China and he also served as the chairman of the Pakistan Banks Association and as a director of the Pakistan Business Council during the same time.

 He actively supported the Charter of Business and the Charter of Economy proposed by member parties of the Pakistan Democratic Movement (PDM).